radixdlt/radixdlt-scrypto/radix-engine/docs/architecture/layers/application/blueprint_definition.md

 # Blueprint Definition

-A Blueprint Definition defines the static interface qualities of a Blueprint such as function signatures.
+A Blueprint Definition defines everything about a Blueprint outside of the code logic itself.

 The structure used to initialize the definition is `BlueprintDefinitionInit` found in [invocations.rs](../../../../../radix-engine-interface/src/blueprints/package/invocations.rs):